Champagne Tastes®

 All the tours on the Bourbon Trail are best booked in advance, because they definitely have their busy times.

-It's easy to reserve a spot online at the Bardstown Bourbon Company.
+It's easy to reserve a spot online.

 That said, the day I went (on a weekday after Labor Day), I was the only person on the tour!
 It occasionally happens on a Wednesday or a Thursday, I was told.